 - Green homes will have a higher resale value

-Note that people have a misconception that building a green home will cost a lot of money.
-But this is not the case.
-If we look at the long-term benefits that we are going to get, then the amount invested initially can be considered as just an investment.
 We won’t deny that some materials required to build a green home might seem costly, but they will help you in the long run.
 Energy and utility costs will be lowered over time and health bills will go down.
 It will benefit your budget and the overall quality of your life.
 Do consider a green home as an investment in your future.

 Based on the study carried out on IGBC green homes, conservation of energy and water consumption are the immediate benefits.
-Speaking of energy, it will save up to 30-40%, whereas there will be up to 20–30 % water consumption at conventional homes.
+Speaking of energy, it will save up to 30-40%, whereas there will be up to 20–30 % water consumption in conventional homes.

 The above-mentioned benefits are all tangible, but speaking of the non-tangible ones, let us tell you that studies have seen that 90% of these homes have adequate daylighting, and enhanced ventilation.
 Hence, be smart and choose wisely.